cyberbotics/webots/docs/guide/using-your-ide.md

 A `Visual Studio` project can be simply created using the "New Robot Controller..." wizard.
 To do so, you should simply select the **Wizards / New Robot Controller...** menu item, choose the C or C++ language, and select a Visual Studio project.
-The resulting project can be open in `Visual Studio`.
+The target project can be open in `Visual Studio`.

 ### CMake